 \begin{proposition} For any non-nilpotent $\delta$-derivation of a finite-dimensional perfect Lie algebra over the field of complex numbers, $\frac{1}{2} \le |\delta| \le 1$ and $\delta$ is algebraic. \end{proposition}

 \begin{proof} Let $L$ be such a Lie algebra and $D$ is its $\delta$-derivation.
-From (\ref{root}) (where $\mathcal D$ is assumed to consist from a single element $D$ and the set of corresponding roots is denoted as $R \subset \mathbb C$), it follows that
+From (\ref{root}) (where $\mathcal D$ is assumed to consist of a single element $D$ and the set of corresponding roots is denoted as $R \subset \mathbb C$), it follows that

 Hence, in view of (\ref{mult}), for each root $\eta\in R$, $L_\eta \subseteq \sum_{\eta = \delta(\lambda + \mu)} L_{\delta(\lambda + \mu)}$.
-In particular, for each $\eta\in R$ the set over which the last summation is performed is not empty, i.e. there are $\lambda, \mu\in R$ such that
+In particular, for each $\eta\in R$ the set over which the last summation is performed is not empty, i.e., there are $\lambda, \mu\in R$ such that

 By induction, for any $\eta\in R$ and $n \in \mathbb N$, there are $\lambda_1, \dots, \lambda_{2^{n+1}}\in R$ such that $\eta = \delta^n (\lambda_1 + \dots + \lambda_{2^{n+1}})$.
 Then, denoting $M = \max\limits_{\lambda\in R} |\lambda|$, we have $M \le |\delta|^n 2^{n+1} M$ for any $n\in \mathbb N$, and either